Now playing

 About

-• WFMC Jams is an online internet radio station committed to bringing you original music as well as your favorite classics from a variety of local artists in the area.
-The station was founded on June 24, 2012 right after the Third Annual Fam Jam music festival in Manchester, TN.
+• WFMC Jams is an online music discovery service bringing you original music as well as your favorite classics from a variety of local artists in the area.
+Founded on June 24, 2012 right after the Third Annual Fam Jam music festival in Manchester, TN.
 The idea came up as a way to continue to give back to the local and regional songwriters and performers in the area year round by promoting their music.

 Legal